Gdoc/Admin

 • This study uses data from the entire population of Denmark until the end of 2006.13 Since the study was published, the cumulative risk of suicide may have changed.

-• The data included all diagnoses made in in-patient psychiatric hospitals and, from 1995 onwards, all out-patient clinics.
+• The data included all diagnoses made in in-patient psychiatric hospitals and, from 1995 onwards, all outpatient clinics.
 The large sample size allows for precise estimates of the risks of suicide and how they relate to clinical diagnoses.

 legacy-wordpress-upload

-Suicide rates may vary with age
+Suicide rates can vary with age

-That suicide rates can be much higher among older people may sound surprising, because suicide is a leading cause of death in young people.
+That suicide rates can be much higher among older people may sound surprising because suicide is a leading cause of death in young people.
 But it is because deaths due to other causes tend to rise with age at a much faster rate than deaths by suicide.

-The rates of death from other causes such as cardiovascular disease, cancers, dementia, and respiratory diseases, rise steeply with age throughout the lifespan.
+The rates of death from other causes, such as cardiovascular disease, cancers, dementia, and respiratory diseases, rise steeply with age throughout the lifespan.

-However, the rates of deaths from suicides, accidents, and other 'external causes' tend to rise steeply from childhood until adulthood.14 After this, some countries show a continued rise in suicides with age, while others do not.15
+However, the rates of deaths from suicides, accidents, and other “external causes” tend to rise steeply from childhood until adulthood.14 After this, some countries show a continued rise in suicides with age, while others do not.15

 Differences between countries are likely to result from many factors, just as there are differences in the overall rates of suicide around the world.
-For example, they may result from differences in underlying mental health and treatment, personal and financial stress, restrictions on the means of suicide, recognition and awareness of suicide, and from changes over generations.16
+For example, they may result from differences in underlying mental health and treatment, personal and financial stress, restrictions on the means of suicide, recognition and awareness of suicide, and changes over generations.16

 What you should know about this data

-• Suicide estimates come from death certificate data, using deaths that were classified under death codes for 'intentional self-harm' in the International Classification of Diseases (ICD).
+• Suicide estimates come from death certificate data, using deaths that were classified under death codes for “intentional self-harm” in the International Classification of Diseases (ICD).
 This includes people who had self-harmed but had not intended to die, and they may not be considered suicides by the country's particular legal definition.

 Interactive Charts on Suicides